 Introduction

 Seafood is a good source of high-quality protein, which is a composed of essential and non-essential amino acids.
 Prawns are widely recognized not only for their culinary appeal but also for their impressive nutritional profile (Cinthia, Sass, MPH, RD).
 Among seafood, they stand out as a rich source of essential micro-molecules that play crucial roles in human growth, development, and overall health.
 These micro-molecules include amino acids, fatty acids, glucose, and nucleic acids (DNA and RNA), each contributing uniquely to biological processes and nutritional quality.
 Biochemical composition, such as amino acids, fatty acids, glucose, DNA and RNA related biomolecules are highly influenced to the nutritive values of crustaceans.
 The nutritive values of crustaceans depend upon their body biochemical constituents.
 (Vijayavel & Balasubramanian), (2006) found that biochemical composition of crustaceans greatly influenced its nutritional quality (Cynthia, Sass, MPH, RD).
-In global food markets prawns are commercially traded seafood item having a higher market value.
+In global food markets prawns are commercially traded as seafood item having a higher market value.
 Moreover, prawns significantly contribute towards export earnings of our country.
 On a value basis, prawn is the major export commodity compared to other seafood item ex-ported from India.
 Overall, export of prawn during2014-2015 was 3, 57, 505 metric ton (MT) worth 3709.76 million US $ which accounts for 78.7% of the total revenue generated through export (MPEDA,2015).
-Commercial prawns are classified into penaeid and non-penaeid group.
+Commercial prawns are classified into penaeid and non-penaeid groups.
 Important species of penaeid and non-penaeid prawns exploited from Indian water are Penaeus Monodon, Penaeus Semisulcatus, Penaeus Indicus, Metapenaeus Monoceros, and Fenneropenaeus.
 The high-quality proteins in prawns (J. Ginson and J. Bindu, 2017)

 are composed of essential and non-essential amino acids, Amino acids are the building blocks of protein and essential for tissue repair, muscle development and for hormone production (Adeyeye, 1996) which are fundamental to tissue repair, muscle formation, and the synthesis of enzymes and hormones.
 Additionally, although prawns are low in overall fat, they provide beneficial omega-3 fatty acids known to support cardiovascular function, brain health, and anti-inflammatory responses.